erickim713/DesignProject/dp4/README.md

 <img src="path.png" width="400"/>

 *  **Instructions** :
-> our prototype is accessible through following link: https://marvelapp.com/43g90a1/screen/27327836
+Our prototype is accessible through following link: https://marvelapp.com/43g90a1/screen/27327836

->
-> When first opened press enable location access (it was made to pretend that we are using the location service to track the user).
+When first opened press enable location access (it was made to pretend that we are using the location service to track the user).
 The rest is self-explanatory.
 The user can start recording by pressing the record, there's a stop button when the user want to stop the recording.
 User can see the history (path and pictures) of drinking with view history.

 -----------
 ### **Observations**